OliverClements/esxi-elcapitan-isoscript/README.md

 # Create a VMware ESXi 6+ bootable El Capitan Install .ISO

-A basic script to create an .ISO from the 'Install El Capitan' installation App - which is required to use this script - so that it can be used on VMware ESXi servers as a boot/installation medium.
+A basic script to create an .ISO from the 'Install El Capitan' installation App – which is required to use this script – so that it can be used on VMware ESXi servers as a boot/installation medium.

-ESXi requires Unlocker 2.0.8 to be installed for this to work.
+ESXi requires Unlocker 2.0.8 to be installed for this to work – http://www.insanelymac.com/forum/files/file/339-unlocker/

 # Usage